cwd-k2/dotfiles/nvim/README.md

 under `rc.d`, non-plugin-related (neovim unique) rc-files are located.

-in `pc.d`, plugin-related configuration files are put, based on their groups defined on `dein.toml`.
+in `pc.d`, there are plugin-related configuration files.